Shankill Road: Sport

-Wayne McCullough, a gold medalist at the Commonwealth Games and a world champion in the Bantamweight division and an olympic silver medalist at the 1992 Summer Olympics representing Ireland is a native of the Shankill.
+Wayne McCullough, a gold medalist at the Commonwealth Games and a world champion in the Bantamweight division and an Olympic silver medalist at the 1992 Summer Olympics representing Ireland is a native of the Shankill.
 He is one of a number of boxers from the area to be featured on a mural on Gardiner Street celebrating the area's strong heritage in boxing.
 The image has since been moved to Hopewell Crescent.
 McCullough trained in the Albert Foundry boxing club, located in the Highfield estate where he grew up.
 Other locals to make an impact in the sport have included Jimmy Warnock, a boxer from the 1930s who beat world champion Benny Lynch twice, and his brother Billy.

 Football is also a popular sport in the area with local teams including Shankill United, Albert Foundry, who play on the West Circular Road, Lower Shankill, who share the Hammer ground with United and Woodvale who won the Junior Cup in 2011.
 All four clubs are members of the Northern Amateur Football League.
 The main club in the area however is Linfield with a Linfield superstore trading on the Shankill Road despite the club being based on the Lisburn Road in south Belfast.
 A Linfield Supporters and Social Club is situated on Crimea Street.
 An Ulster Rangers social club is also open on the road, with the Glasgow team widely supported amongst Northern Irish Protestants.
 Norman Whiteside, the ex-Northern Ireland and Manchester United midfielder, lived on the Shankill.
 Whiteside also lends his name to the Norman Whiteside Sports Facility, a community sports area used by Woodvale F.C.
 The facility is located on Sydney Street West between the Shankill and the neighbouring Crumlin Road.
 George O'Boyle, who had a long career in Scottish football, is also a Shankill native.

 The Ballygomartin Road is also home to a cricket ground of the same name which in 2005 hosted a List-A match between Canada and Namibia in the 2005 ICC Trophy.
 The ground is the home of Woodvale Cricket Club, established in 1887.

 Transport

-Although the Shankill Road initially grew as part of the main road to Antrim, it is no longer part of any wider network linking Belfast to neighbouring towns, with its peripheral roads all either terminating in the mountains or linking to the Springfield Road.
 Belfast was served by a network of trams in the first half of the 20th century and the Shankill was the last part of the city to see this service removed in the 1950s.
 Public transport is now provided by the Metro arm of Translink with the Shankill forming the eleventh of the company's twelve corridors.
 Buses link Belfast City Centre to the estates at the top of the Shankill as well as the Ballysillan area of the Crumlin Road.